mvolkmann/MyUnixEnv/notes/Go01-Overview.md

   text processing, I/O, networking, cryptography, and more
 - compiles quickly to native executables and libraries, not code that requires a virtual machine
+- for applications, produces a single file to be deployed which is easier than working with archives that contain many files and require additional software to run, for example, Java WAR files and servers such as Tomcat
 - high performance

 ## Not Included